ohishim/trec/README.md

 ```
 where each element of `tvar` must be selected from the corresponding element of `res2$trn`.
 If you classified in three groups, you must add the third element "Flat" in `tvar`.
-When not applicable groups exist, you must make the corresponding elements `NULL`.
+Notice that not applicable groups are not need to define in `tvar`.
 Then, this step is executed as follows:

 ``` r